rubensworks/rdf-dereference.js/README.md

 RDF contents are returned as an _RDF stream_ with [RDFJS](http://rdf.js.org/)-compliant quads.
 This library takes care of all the necessary boilerplate automatically, such as content negotiation for getting appropriate RDF serialization, decompression, following redirects, setting base URLs, and so on.
+If the server did not emit any content type, then the content type will be guessed based on well-known extensions.

 The following RDF serializations are supported: